-Status and alarm outputs from the power supply module (U2), consisting of PS Present, PS Ac Fail, PS Temp and PS Fail, are applied to the PS distribution PWB and provided to the exciter/control PWB over an SPI bus.
+Status and alarm outputs from the power supply modules (U1 and U2), consisting of PS Present, PS Ac Fail, PS Temp and PS Fail, are applied to the PS distribution PWB and provided to the exciter/ control PWB over an SPI bus.

-A fan enable circuit on the PS distribution PWB controls the application of +48 V to the cooling fans.
+A fan enable circuit on the PS distribution PWB controls the application of +48 V to the cooling fans in the RF power stage.
 The exciter/control PWB (A1) provides a Fan Enable signal that enables or disables the fan voltage when the RF power stage is on or off, respectively.